katherineeyee/TrashTalker/documentation/README.md

 - Reward system for proper trash disposal
 - Image detection and classification system
 - Login and account creation with Google
 - Modern and intuitive user interface
+- Search bar with image detection features